ONS-Innovation/github-copilot-usage-dashboard/README.md

 This app should have **Read and Write Administration** organisation permission and **Read-only GitHub Copilot Business** organisation permission.

 This file should be uploaded to AWS Secret Manager as below.

+### Callback URLs

+It is vital that a callback URL is added to allow a login through GitHub when using the `/team_usage` page.

+To do this, add `<app_url>/team_usage` as a callback url within your GitHub App's settings.

+If you receive an error about an **invalid callback uri**, this callback url either doesn't exist or is incorrect.

 ## Deployment to AWS